openshift/enhancements/enhancements/olm/operator-registry.md

 This concept is also fairly related to ImageStreams in OpenShift.
 Our current plan is to not leverage that feature given that OLM is a component that is also targeted at plain vanilla kubernetes clusters.

+*Operator Bundle Metadata*

+Currently, when operator manifests are stored in app registry, every version of the operator is included in each release.
+In addition to each set of versioned manifests, this blob also contains an aggregate file called `package.yaml` that defines a package name, a default channel to subscribe to, and the head of every channel which defines the set of channels that can be subscribed to.
+Because no such aggreate concept can exist now that each operator version will exist in a separate operator image, we need to define a set of convetions for the registry to continue to build that index.
+For now, we will attempt to mitigate this issue by providing a similar set of metadata in every operator bundle image as a set of annotations:

+`packageName`: Provides the same function as before.
+The package name is used to uniquely tie that set of bundles to the update graph.

+`channels`: A set of channels that the particular bundle explicitly subscribes to.
+Since each channel is now an explicit choice, the channel graph is no longer an implicit decision with just the head of the channel defined.

+`defaultChannel`: Still defines the default channel that a subscription attaches to.
+Since this concept still applies to the entire package in aggregate in the index, we will explicitly update this value in the database *only* when the operator being added is the latest version.
+Otherwise this field will be ignored.

+This disassociation is a fairly complex problem that, ideally, will require more significant changes to the way that OLM understands and handles update graphs (for example, the use of the `replaces` field).
+In a future enhancement, a more comprehensive solution to this set of problems will be discussed.
+For now, this is an intermediate attempt to retain existing functionality.

 #### Outcomes

 The outcome of all of this implementation ends up defining two distinct user workflows.